 Today we’ll be examining the Rostock Max v3 – an unusually shaped filament printer with a lot to offer.
 We’ll identify any strengths or weaknesses it may have so you can tell if it’s suitable for your needs.
 Without further ado, let’s begin!

 |Build Volume||10.8 x 15.7”|

 Table of ContentsHide

 Users can import models either directly from their PC or by transferring them via SD card.
-This is pretty standard, but for a high-end printer, we’d really expect to see some kind of WiFi compatibility or even a dedicated mobile app.
-Still, the import is the least important part of the process so this is only a minor annoyance at worst.
+This is quite standard, but for a high-end printer, we’d really expect to see some kind of WiFi compatibility or even a dedicated mobile app.
+Still, the import is the least essential part of the process so this is only a tiny annoyance at worst.

 On the plus side, both the hardware and software used are open-source.
 This means that you can print up a few replacement parts in case anything goes wrong, and guarantees you don’t have to pay for the software itself.
 Construction takes a long time, though, at around 20 hours.

 This printer uses standard 1.75mm, 1lb filament spools.
 The materials you can use are fairly limited for such an expensive printer, but unless you’re making specialized display models, PLA and ABS will likely work just fine.
 At up to 100mm per second, the v3 is a little slower than most, but are the finished models worth the wait?

 Absolutely.
 The Max v3 is capable of producing very high-quality objects, even from fairly complex models.
 Once properly configured, very little material is wasted, and you’ll find that it replicates finely detailed structures very well indeed.
 It does take a bit of trial and error to reach this point, though.